Long-Term Disability Benefits for Rheumatoid Arthritis

 Note: Some rheumatoid arthritis patients may lose function in their joints as the disease progresses to a later stage

-Criteria for a Diagnosis of Rheumatoid Arthritis
+c) Criteria for a Diagnosis of Rheumatoid Arthritis

 There is no “one test” to diagnose rheumatoid arthritis.
-Rather, a doctor (often a rheumatologist) will examine your complete history and perform a comprehensive examination, including blood tests and x-rays.
+Rather, a doctor (often a rheumatologist) will examine your complete history and perform a comprehensive examination, including blood tests and X-rays.

-Frequently, the symptoms of rheumatoid arthritis can mimic the symptoms of other diseases such as osteoarthritis, psoriatic arthritis, and Sjogren’s syndrome.
+Frequently, the symptoms of rheumatoid arthritis can mimic the symptoms of other diseases, such as osteoarthritis, psoriatic arthritis, and Sjogren’s syndrome.

 In 1987, the American College of Rheumatology (ACR) developed a list of seven criteria to help diagnose rheumatoid arthritis.
 According to this classification criteria, if a patient has four of the seven criteria (present for at least six weeks), then a person is said to have rheumatoid arthritis: